59de44955ebd/SMP/README.md

 The application comes initially only with the `webview` engine (and the `vlc` engine, if a VLC media player is found on the PC), other engines are automatically downloaded (from [here](https://github.com/59de44955ebd/SMP/releases/tag/engines)) when first selected.

+The player's UI is (quite obviously) inspired by [MPC-HC](https://github.com/clsid2/mpc-hc), whereas the main menus are closer to the [VLC media player](https://www.videolan.org/).

 ## MultiMedia Engines

 ### 1. directshow